definitelyprobably/alnitak/README.rst

 error reporting mechanisms are not already in place.

 .. note::

-    The code is being rewritten from scratch to add functionality and to make a few improvements (esecially to increase its robustness).
+    The code is being rewritten from scratch.
+Version 0.3 will add some extra functionality and make some improvements (especially with regards to the weaknesses of robustness of verion 0.2).
-    This will hopefully not take too long -- 2019/10/1

 Licence